entelognathus/Bothriolepis-characters-and-dataset/Character list of Bothriolepis.md

 > - The coding of *Bothriolepis chuandongensis* is 0.
 > - Yan *et al.* (in prep.): The coding of *Bothriolepis yunnanensis* is 0.

-27. Anterolateral margin of nuchal plate: (0) contact margin with lateral plate straight; (1) contact margin with lateral plate convex/concave.
+27. Anterolateral margin of nuchal plate: (0) contact margin with lateral plate straight; (1) contact margin with lateral plate convex.
 > Young (1988), Character 27p; Dupret *et al.* (2023), Character 21; Luo *et al.* (2023), Character 27; Xian *et al*.
 (2025), Character 27.

 > - The coding of *Bothriolepis chuandongensis* is ?.